r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = FALSE
       * origin = "CONTRIBUTOR/REPO" (can push) = fork of "NEW_OWNER/REPO"
       * upstream = "OLD_OWNER/REPO" (can not push)
-      * Desc = The "origin" GitHub remote is a fork, but its parent is not configured as the "upstream" remote.
-Read more about the GitHub remote configurations that usethis supports at:
+      !
+The "origin" GitHub remote is a fork, but its parent is not configured as the "upstream" remote.
+      i Read more about the GitHub remote configurations that usethis supports at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'upstream_but_origin_is_not_fork' is reported correctly